September 3, 2010

 …Dozens and dozens of them.

 Steve's a part-time conservative blogger.
-Steve grew up in Connecticut, and has spent time living in Washington D.C. and the Bahamas.
-He resides in Connecticut where he’s very comfortable six months of the year.
-His full time gig is as operations manager for an intranet Web site for a Fortune 50 insurance company.
+Steve grew up in Connecticut and has lived in Washington, D.C. and the Bahamas.
+He resides in Connecticut, where he’s comfortable six months of the year.

-Comments
+4 Comments

 Yeah, there has been a real tsunami of this kind of story lately.
 I guess the orders have come down from the Obambi administration.
 Apparently, Stephanopolous isn’t the only alleged reporter that gets a daily call from Raum Emmanuel.
 What you don’t see are the stories of how Massachusetts can’t pay for the system it has inflicted on its residents.